pviotti/conver-old/README.md

-# Consistency tester
+# Conver

-A tool to perform property-based testing of consistency semantics.
+Conver is a tool to verify implementations of consistency models.

 ## Build

 Requirements:

- * Erlang/OTP (tested with R18.2)
+ * Erlang/OTP - tested with R18.2
  * [PropEr](http://proper.softlab.ntua.gr/)

 To build:

-    erl -make
+> erl -make

 ## Run

-    erl -pa ./ebin -eval "ct_orchestrator:run(5, \"mock\")." -s init stop -noshell
+> erl -pa ./ebin -eval "cv_main:run(5, mock)." -s init stop -noshell

-where 5 is the number of clients and "mock" is the client type (in this case a client testing against a dummy in-memory store consisting of Erlang's ets).
+where 5 is the number of client processes to spin and "mock" is the store type (in this case, a client testing against a dummy in-memory store consisting of Erlang's *ets*).
-It should print a trace of the execution and then draw the corresponding graph in the current directory as ``client_type.png``.
+It should print a trace of the execution and then draw the corresponding graph in the current directory as `client_type.png`.

 To run tests with PropEr:

-    erl -pa ./ebin -eval "ct_statem:test()." -s init stop -noshell
+> erl -pa ./ebin -eval "cv_statem:test()." -s init stop -noshell

 ## License

-TODO
+Apache 2.0.